jeremiahfallin/bgc/src/pages/sports/index.md

 intro:
   heading: Roseburg Sports Program
   description: >
+    Due to the current COVID-19 mandates, RSP is on hiatus.
+This page will be updated whenever programs are allowed to resume.
+---

-    Formerly the Roseburg Elementary Sports Program, the Roseburg Sports Program has been managed by the Boys & Girls Club since 2000.
+**Formerly the Roseburg Elementary Sports Program, the Roseburg Sports Program has been managed by the Boys & Girls Club since 2000.
 The Roseburg Sports Program organizes league play in volleyball, co-ed flag football, co-ed bowling, and girls & boys basketball for students in the Roseburg elementary and middle schools.
-The sports program strives to offer a sports experience that is safe and fun for ALL children where the emphasis is on skill-building, teamwork and participation.
+The sports program strives to offer a sports experience that is safe and fun for ALL children where the emphasis is on skill-building, teamwork and participation.**
----

 # Please note the insurance requirement: